-\section{Introduction}
+\section{INTRODUCTION}

-Various domains such as facial recognition\cite{hammouche2022gabor}, automated driving\cite{wang2023centernet}, medical diagnosis\cite{nijaguna2023quantum}, etc. have witnessed the impressive performance of deep neural networks (DNNs) in the past decade.
-However, they also expose a serious weakness to adversarial attacks\cite{goodfellow2014explaining} that can tamper with the prediction output of DNNs by adding small noises to the input samples.
+Various domains such as facial recognition\cite{hammouche2022gabor}, automated driving\cite{wang2023centernet}, medical diagnosis\cite{nijaguna2023quantum}, etc., have witnessed the impressive performance of Deep Neural Network (DNN) in the last decade.
+However, they also expose a serious weakness to adversarial attack\cite{goodfellow2014explaining}, which can manipulates the prediction output of DNN by adding small noises to the input samples.

-Backdoor attacks are a stealthy attack method against DNNs that has emerged with the advancement of attack techniques.
-In contrast to traditional adversarial attacks, backdoor attacks seek to insert a hidden backdoor in the training process of the DNNs, which enables the target DNNs to behave normally on clean samples but alter their output when the hidden backdoor is activated by the attacker’s designed input.
-This allows attackers to manipulate the DNNs.
+Backdoor attack is a stealthy attack against DNN that has emerged with the advancement of attack techniques.
+Unlike traditional adversarial attack, it seeks to insert a hidden backdoor into the DNN, which makes the target model behave normally on clean samples but change its output when the hidden backdoor is activated by the attacker's designed input.
+This allows the attacker to control the DNN.

-Since the introduction of backdoor attacks, various approaches have been developed to implement them.
-Some methods directly modify clean data to infect it, such as Badnets\cite{gu2019badnets}, Blend\cite{chen2017targeted} and SIG\cite{barni2019new}.
-RDBA\cite{zhao2022natural} recently proposed a raindrops-based attack that poisons clean images and demonstrates the potential threat of backdoor attacks induced by natural conditions in the physical world.
+There are numerous approaches to implement a backdoor attack, such as directly modifying clean dataset and training the model on it\cite{gu2019badnets,li2022untargeted,wang2022invisible} or altering the model weights during the model deployment phase\cite{hong2022handcrafted,chen2021proflip}, but the primary attack typically involve implanting the backdoor during the model training stage.

-In spite of the improvement of backdoor attacks, most existing backdoor attack methods still suffer from the following major challenges: (1) The trigger incorporated in the clean image is static and fixed.
-That is, all poisoned images share the same trigger pattern.
-(2) The trigger is easy to identify and erase by defense methods and even humans because they are too conspicuous.
-(3) The features of images and trigger patterns are usually lost during the attack stage as a result of the modification of the clean image and trigger in the spatial domain.
+Despite the improvements in backdoor attack, most existing methods of backdoor attack still face the following major challenges: (1) The trigger is easily identified and removed by backdoor defenses and even by humans because it is conspicuous.
+(2) The features of images and trigger patterns are usually lost during the attack stage as a result of the modification of the clean image and trigger in the spatial domain.